 Tumpek Krulut essentially parades around the personification of gamelan and human life that the Balinese believe to be analogous and exemplary for their way of life: each player and their respective role working in harmony to complement one another.
 The Balinese ‘Valentine’s Day’ is a biannual reminder of this.
 The age-old orchestra also teaches the people to coalesce kaja and kelod (north and south), kangin and kauh (east and west) and meet in the middle to form chakra or swastika, a symbol for unity.

-In its purest form, Tumpek Krulut is the day to bless gamelan instruments in hopes to keep producing holy sounds and harmonies.
-Today, they also pray for modern musical instruments, such as guitars or pianos.
+In its purest form, Tumpek Krulut is the day to bless gamelan instruments in hopes of producing holy sounds and harmonies.
+On this day, they also pray for modern musical instruments, such as guitars or pianos.